+Since this study is a retrospective service review, there are several limitations to this work that need to be corrected before the RETeval can be adopted in a real-world setting, In this study a relatively small sample size was included from one tertiary centre, which could exaggerate sensitivity and specificity, therefore a multi-centre study testing for use in paediatric patients in in hypomorphic albinism cases needs to be completed to fully compare between the RETeval and standard testing techniques, and to generate an unbiased cut off value.

 In the future, the RETeval® could potentially be used to detect other post-chiasmal abnormalities, such as hemispheric lesions or chiasmal compression tumours (as shown in Figure 1).
 In such instances, chiasmal compressive lesions could also be detected using RETeval score calculations but retro-chiasmal anomalies would only be identifiable upon visual analysis of the waveforms and could not be detected using Pearson’s correlation.
 As, in such patients, both occiputs receive the same positive or negative input and calculating the difference across the hemisphere would give a score between 0 and 1, as would be seen in normal controls.
 For similar reasons the device is unable to look at pre-chiasmal abnormalities using this method as, if the dysfunction is prior to the optic tract, signals on both sides of the head would be affected and, as a result, both electrodes would get the same input.
 This highlights the importance of the user understanding the potential defects and selecting the correct test and analysis to use as, if the wrong test is selected, abnormalities could easily be missed.